HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 _"On the Internet, nobody knows you're a dog."_ While it might be true that you could try to remain anonymous to use the Internet as such, it can be quite hard to keep your personal data fully private.
 A [whole industry](https://crackedlabs.org/en/corporate-surveillance/) is dedicated to tracking users online, to build detailed user profiles for purposes such as targeted advertising, fraud detection, price differentiation, or even credit scoring.
 Sharing geolocation data with websites can prove very useful in day-to-day life, but may also allow them to [see your every movement](https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html).
 Even if a service treats a user's private information diligently, the mere act of storing personal data provides hackers with an opportunity to [breach services and leak millions of personal records online](https://haveibeenpwned.com/).

-Recent legislative efforts such as the [GDPR](https://gdpr-info.eu/) in Europe, [CCPA](https://www.oag.ca.gov/privacy/ccpa) in California, [LGPD](https://www.upguard.com/blog/lgpd) in Brazil, or the [PDP Bill](https://dataprotectionindia.in/act/) in India all strive to require companies to protect personal data and implement privacy by default, including online.
+Recent legislative efforts such as the [GDPR](https://ec.europa.eu/info/law/law-topic/data-protection/data-protection-eu) in Europe, [CCPA](https://www.oag.ca.gov/privacy/ccpa) in California, <a hreflang="pt-br" href="https://www.gov.br/cidadania/pt-br/acesso-a-informacao/lgpd">LGPD</a> in Brazil, or the [PDP Bill](https://www.meity.gov.in/data-protection-framework) in India all strive to require companies to protect personal data and implement privacy by default, including online.
 Major technology companies such as Google, Facebook and Amazon have already received [massive fines](https://en.wikipedia.org/wiki/GDPR_fines_and_notices) for alleged violations of user privacy.
 These new laws have given users a much larger say in how comfortable they are with sharing personal data — you probably already have clicked through quite a few cookie consent banners that enable this choice.
 Furthermore, web browsers are implementing [technological solutions](https://privacysandbox.com/) to improve user privacy, from blocking third-party cookies over hiding sensitive data to innovative ways to balance legitimate use cases on personal attributes with individual user privacy.

 In this chapter, we give an overview of the current state of privacy on the web.
 We first consider how user privacy can be harmed: we discuss how websites profile you through [online tracking](#how-websites-profile-you-online-online-tracking), and how they [access your sensitive data](#how-websites-handle-your-sensitive-data).
 We then look at the impact of tools that empower users to protect their privacy.
 Next, we dive into ways websites [protect sensitive data](#how-websites-protect-your-sensitive-data) and give you a choice through [privacy preference signals](#how-websites-give-you-a-privacy-choice-privacy-preference-signals).
 We close with an [outlook on the efforts that browsers are making to safeguard your privacy in the future](#how-browsers-are-evolving-their-privacy-approaches).